OrianP/express-postgres-template/README.md

     COMMIT;
     ```

  - Run the script to populate your database

     ```
     ./scripts/populate_db
     ```

   - Check that your database has been populated by connecting and retrieving data from it in psql

     ```
-    > psql
+    psql
-    > \list
+    \list
-    > \connect <your-db-name>
+    \connect <your-db-name>
-    > \ SELECT * FROM <your-db-table-name>
+    \ SELECT * FROM <your-db-table-name>
     ```

+### Back to the server for some basic code setup!

-15. Create a `server.js` file in your root directory
+- Create a `server.js` file in your root directory

 ```
 touch server.js
 ```

-16. Add basic server code in your `server.js` file
+- Add basic server code in your `server.js` file

 ```
 // require express server